kastman/fitz/doc/source/tutorial_nwlabs.rst

-For simple designs where most of what you want already exists in your logfiles, fitz includes a simple script called ``log2design.py`` that will select and split up your full logfile into a "long" style csv with appropriate columns.
+For simple designs where most of what you want already exists in your logfiles, fitz includes a simple script called ``log2design.py`` that will select and stack logfile into a "long" style csv with appropriate columns.

 *If your logfiles don't have appropriate columns already, you won't be able to use the script helper and will have to make your own design files, or create new